“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 ...A relief that was short lived as he felt the ground tremor underneath them and started to give way.

-The sound of earth and stone caving in from where they had just been standing rang in Sairek’s ears as they landed on the dirt path past the fallen tree which soon began to move, falling in with the rest of the caving down rubble.
+The sound of earth and stone caving in from where they had just been standing previously rang in Sairek’s ears as they landed on the dirt path past the fallen tree which soon began to move, falling in with the rest of the caving down rubble.
 The trio scrambled backwards further as the log Nayleen tripped over soon joined in on the apparently emerging sinkhole, but thankfully it didn't expand larger than that and the shuddering of the earth soon stopped as everything gradually came to a settle

 The trio slowly pushed themselves up and looked behind them, inspecting the damage as the dust cleared.

 “...What...
 What in the Flaming Lands just happened!?”
 Sairek demanded.
 The pile of rubble they had used to land on was gone, and now an additional twenty-five or so of ditch along with an equally as wide gap now stood between them and their rope, along with a couple of fallen trees that had been bent and collapsed onto the cliff face, pushing a couple of other trees over, including the one they had used for their rope.
-While the tree still technically 'stood', Sairek wasn't sure the rope would be able to even support their weight anymore even if they could somehow reach it as putting weight on the rope may cause the tipped over and uprooted tree to roll or by pulled down on top of them from where it lay.
+While the tree still technically 'stood', Sairek wasn't sure the rope would be able to even support their weight anymore even if they could somehow reach it as putting weight on the rope may cause the tipped over and uprooted tree to roll or be pulled down on top of them from where it lay.

 “Wonderful… So now we’re stuck here...!”
 Sairek groaned.